idea-kmi/EvidenceHub/docs/README.md

 ### MySQL

 The Evidence Hub uses MySQL/MariaDB as the database at present.So you will need to install MySQL on your server.
-We have developed and tested on mysql Ver 15.1 Distrib 10.3.39-MariaDB.
+We have most recently tested on mysql Ver 15.1 Distrib 10.3.39-MariaDB.
 The database layer of the code has been abstracted out somewhat to make it eaiser for a developer to extend the Evidence Hub code base to use a different database.

 ### Email